ADE-Scheduler/ADE-Scheduler/CONTRIBUTING.md

 Before issuing a pull request, it is imperative that you run the tests.
 If your code does not passes the test, it will not be integrated !
 Moreover, you need to write tests for any new features you might have added to ensure a smooth continuous integration.
 To run the test, you just need to run the `pytest` command in the main folder.

-### Code format
+### Code format and coding style

-To maintain a minimal standard, we decided to adopt the [black code formatter](https://github.com/psf/black) accross all python files.\
+To maintain a minimal standard, we decided to adopt the [black code formatter](https://github.com/psf/black) across all python files.\
 To make sure your code complies with our standards, you need to run the following:
 ```bash
 pre-commit install